stickz/Redstone/README.md

 # Redstone Nuclear Dawn Server Project
 Get Started Using Github Here: https://guides.github.com/activities/hello-world/

-The current stable build environment for this github is sourcemod 1.10 build 6453.
+The current stable build environment for this github is sourcemod 1.11 build 6911.

-Compile checks are run with sourcemod 1.10 build 6453 to point out future issues.

 Bugs/Issues with sourcemod can be fixed here https://github.com/alliedmodders/sourcemod